Web Attack Lab

 | username | text | YES | PRI | NULL | |

 ...should you choose to accept it (and we highly recommend that you do), is two fold:

 to mount a cross-site scripting attack against all versions of the search

-engine, steal our login cookies, and change your project grade.
+engine (part 5 is extra credit), steal our login cookies, and change your project grade.
 Specifically,

 for each version, you will need to:

 - Come up with a carefully crafted URL to exploit the cross-site scripting vulnerability,